MariosPapamix/airoldi.github.io/pubarchive.md

 permalink: /pubarchive/
 ---

-An up to date list of my scholarly work can be found on my [Google Scholar profile](http://scholar.google.com/citations?user=XKCyZk0AAAAJ&sortby=pubdate).
-This is a local copy with link to PDFs. last updated on February 13, 2021.
+An up-to-date list of my scholarly work can be found on [Google Scholar](http://scholar.google.com/citations?user=XKCyZk0AAAAJ&sortby=pubdate).
+This is a copy linked to PDFs. (updated Feb 13, 2021)

 <ol reversed>
  <h3>2020</h3>